haihuawu/VIDEO_SEGMENTAION_AND_PLAY_HLS/README.md

 (1 sec, the interval should be 24.)

-2. Why my own video does not work? step 1: check if your browser support hls.js by using interface Hls.isSupported().
+2. Why my own video does not work?

-        You can check it in the file test.html.
+    . check if your browser support hls.js by using interface Hls.isSupported().

-step 2: make sure your m3u8 file path is correct.
+    (You can check it in the file test.html.)

-        for example, in my enviroment, I put all ts files in the same path, so in m3u8 file, just write the file name 720p.m3u8 in fule playlist.m3u8 you can also check your path in the console through opening the inspect implement tool. if your path is wrong, console will report the errors.
+    . make sure your m3u8 file path is correct. for example, in my enviroment, I put all ts files in the same path, so in m3u8 file, just write the file name 720p.m3u8 in fule playlist.m3u8 you can also check your path in the console through opening the inspect implement tool. if your path is wrong, console will report the errors.